 In general except for food and finance, there has been little change in camp conditions since the American evacuation in September, 1943.
 Health good with no epidemics but present reduced rations are lowering resistance and increased sickness is anticipated during the summer.
 There has bee gradual reduction in the quantity and quality of the food during the past six months.
-Present supplies allow one bowl cereal (beans, kaoliang or corn meal) for breakfast, meat or vegetable stew at and a bowl of soup in the evening.
+Present supplies allow one bowl cereal (beans, kaoliang or corn meal) for breakfast, meat or vegetable stew at noon and a bowl of soup in the evening.
 The quantity of food is insufficient for manual labor.
 There are two sources of additional foodstuffs, the Canteen and the Black Market.
 The former supplies eggs, peanuts, peanut oil, fruit, honey, etc. and necessities such as shoes, soap, matches, candles, cigarettes, etc. The latter supplies sugar, jam, tinned milk, cereals, etc. but owing to lack of funds has not been operating for the past three months.

 1. Investigate and ascertain as far as possible reliability and suitability of the connection.

 2. Explain reasons whereby conditions inside camp make evacuation by air impracticable,